Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: An Illustrative Example Explaining Policy Representation

 \end{example}

-\paragraph{Finite State Controller Representation.} In \cref{ex:maze}, the observation space of the model is structured with the following Boolean variables: \texttt{CanGoDown}, \texttt{CanGoLeft}, \texttt{CanGoRight}, \texttt{CanGoUp} describing whether the mouse can go down, left, right or up respectively.
-There are two more observable variables: \texttt{bad} to denote whether the mouse is in a trap, \texttt{clk} to denote if the mouse has already been placed and \texttt{goal} to denote whether the mouse is in the target. ~\cref{fig:mealy-standard-table-maze} shows an FSC representation of a winning policy.
-In the tables, an observation is described as a vector of the values of the $7$ observable variables.
+\paragraph{Finite State Controller Representation.} In \cref{ex:maze}, the observation space is structured with the following boolean variables: \texttt{CanGoDown}, \texttt{CanGoLeft}, \texttt{CanGoRight}, \texttt{CanGoUp}, which indicate if the mouse can move in each direction.
+Additionally, there are three more observable variables: \texttt{bad} to denote whether the mouse is in a trap, \texttt{clk} to denote if the mouse has entered the maze and \texttt{goal}, which indicates whether the mouse is at the target. \cref{fig:mealy-standard-table-maze} shows an FSC representation of a winning policy.
+In the tables, each observation is represented as a vector over these seven variables.

-For each node of the FSC, there are two tables: (i) the first table describes which action to take, and (ii) the second table describes which next node to move.
-In other words, the table in the nodes denotes a stationary policy that the mouse should follow initially and based on the observation, according to the transition table, it either keeps following the current policy or moves to node $n_1$ and follows the policy described as a table in node $n_1$.
+For each node of the FSC, there are two associated tables: (i) an \textit{action table} that specifies which action to take for each observation, and (ii) a \textit{transition table} that determines the next node based on the current and next observation.
+At each step, the mouse observes its environment and selects an action according to the action table of the current node.
+After executing the action and receiving a new observation, the mouse may transition to a new controller node (e.g., from $n_0$ to $n_1$) based on the transition table.
+Each node thus defines a stationary policy that the mouse follows while its controller remains in that node. \emph{This mechanism allows the FSC to encode finite memory: the current node implicitly tracks part of the observation history.}

-\paragraph{Decision-Tree-Based Explainability.} Instead of using large tables in every node of the FSC to define both the stationary policy and transitions, we represent them as decision trees.
-These DTs can leverage the structure of observations to make the representation more interpretable.
-Notice that, in the DTs, the predicates did not need to consider the observation \textsf{CanGoUp}.

-The representation shown in~\cref{fig:dt-fsc-maze} includes two nodes and a total of four DTs: two for action selection and two for the transitions.
-Compared to a traditional policy table, these decision trees provide a clearer explanation of the policy.
-Initially, the mouse will go up (if it is in the corridor with walls on the left and right side), and then go left.

-Based on the DT describing the transition relation, the mouse will switch to another stationary policy when i) it can move down but cannot move left, or ii) when it reaches a cell from which it can move down, left or right directions.
-After switching the policy, the mouse needs to follow the following policy based on a set of decision rules: i) if the mouse cannot move left or down, it should move right, ii) if the mouse can move down but cannot move left or right, it should move down, iii) if the mouse is in the leftmost corner of the maze, it should go right.